 - Corporate Governance

 Weaver Trust is a newly formed multi-academy trust which specialises in the primary sector.
-The trust seeks to recruit up to two non-executive directors with strong experience in the field finance and/or growth management and corporate governance to help facilitate its planned growth.
+The trust seeks to recruit a new Legal trustee, possessing qualifications and a track record of working in a strategic business role, to help facilitate its planned growth.
 Board meetings are held at Barnton Community Nursery and Primary School, Barnton.

 About the trust